dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 could.
 Soon, it is the only thing left that is worth humans to do.
 It will help us stave off the cold, cruel chaos of nihilism.

 > But who even still uses a graphing calculator!
-I mean God-flooding
+I mean God
-> damn it, really.
+> flood'n'damn it *all*, really.
 What is left for people to do?

-How do you think the world will react to a virulent outbreak of nihilism when there is is, realistically, *nothing* at all post-2030 that a human can do worth putting their name in the annals of science.
+How do you think the world will react to a virulent outbreak of nihilism when there realistically is *nothing* at all post-2030 that a human can do worth putting their name in the annals of science.
 That this is actually realistic compels me to continue chasing my goals despite others viewing my persistence as irrational and insane.
 The decade beginning in 2020 might be the very last decade for any human to ever do anything that distinguishes them above another entity ... especially artificial entities.

 > Why do people choose to not see this as realistic?
 Do you understand
 > why I am so angry that my life has been ruined at this critical
 > precipice of human history?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mBM2iGXrshU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <a name="the-rationalizing-irrationality" />